 I am disclosing this, to assure you that I can formulate an honest opinion, even though I have interacted with Ms Chris through our respective blogs, the twitterverse, the podcast world, and privately.
 I treat each book as a ‘new experience’, whether I personally know the author OR whether I am reading a book by them for the first time.
 For more information, I disclosed a bit more on my first 10 Bookish, Not Bookish Thoughts (read No.7!).

-Why I love reading the Tipsy Fairy Tales:
+Why I love reading E. Chris Garrison stories:

 I consider this series pro-positive for both LGBTQIA+ and Allies alike, as everything pertinent to this side of Skye’s life is told organically and shifts between being humourous and serious, depending on the nature of the exchange or the situation at hand.
 This is positive I think as it has a very realistic vibe attached to it.
 Skye is not afraid to speak her mind or to live her authentic truth, even if others are not as prepared to accept her on her terms, she still lives her life owning the truth she has within her and that’s something to applaud.
 She has her faults (who doesn’t?) but her strengths are her willingness to take-on challenges head-on and remain faithful to those she cares about whilst sorting out mysteries of the unexplained.

 This is definitely an author to bookmark if your seeking #diverselit and stories of Equality where all characters are realistically written and openly honest about expressing their thoughts, views and feelings.